 Many people hesitate to write a negative review in a survey.
 This type of question tells them that it’s okay to list any flaws they might have found when using your product, and frames the question as a way of helping you improve your service.

 If a customer has left a Passive rating, by means of this follow-up question, you’ll get practical suggestions on what you can do to bring your product or service to the next level.

 With Detractors, you’ll learn what exactly you need to do to fix errors and get your product or service back on track.
 You’ll be able to prioritize issues and improvement opportunities based on the information provided by your customers.

 “Which features do you value/use the most?”

-If you sell a product with multiple features, this question gives you a chance to learn more about which ones your customers value the most.
-The data this question generates can be a big help in working out which features you should prioritize for updates and improvements in the future.
+If you offer a product with multiple features, this question allows you to gather revealing insights about which features your customers value the most.
+This type of campaign can be highly beneficial for product managers and their team.

 Thank You Messages